 Why: It is an important antioxidant which helps to protect the egg and sperm from free radicals.
 It is also necessary for the creation of sperm.

 Where: Liver, snapper, cod, halibut, tuna, salmon, sardines, shrimp, crimini mushrooms, turkey, Brazil nuts.

 Why: In females, zinc works with 300 different enzymes in the body to maintain optimal functioning of the reproductive system.
-In males, zinc is considered as one of the most important minerals to maintain and improve male fertility.
+In males, zinc is considered one of the most important minerals to maintain and improve male fertility.

-Where: Calf liver, oysters, beef, lamb, venison, sesame seeds, pumpkin seeds, yogurt, turkey, green peas, shrimp.
+Where: Calf liver, oysters, beef, lamb, venison, sesame seeds, pumpkin seeds, yoghurt, turkey, green peas, shrimp.
 Also, zinc can be damaged by cooking so it is important to eat some foods high in zinc in their raw forms.

 Essential Fatty Acids

 Why: Omega-3 acids help in regulating the hormones in the body, increase cervical mucous, promotes ovulation and improves the quality of the uterus by increasing blood flow to the reproductive organs of the body.

 Where: Flax seeds, walnuts, salmon, sardines, halibut, shrimp, snapper, scallops, chia seeds.

 Apart from the above-mentioned nutrients, it is also important to include enough saturated fats, cholesterol, proteins, carbohydrates and fibre in your fertility diet chart, as this is the time when you need to pay special attention to nourishing your body for you are preparing it for conception.